Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 See the Leveling Up section in the Narrative Mechanics chapter for a reminder of the factors that change when this occurs.

-## Mirrored Patterns

-When you reach level 5, you learn to mirror the motions you are making with the other hand, producing two copies of the same effect.
-Whenever you cast a Pattern as a major action, you may spend one essence to create a second copy of it.
-You do not need to use the same target for this pattern.

 ## Step through the Weave

 When you reach level 7, you gain the ability to step through the Weave itself, teleporting a short distance.
 You no longer gain movement when you take the Dash minor action.
 Instead, declare a tile within a range equal to twice the movement that you would have gained from your Dash.
 At the start of your next turn, teleport into that tile.
 Any creatures occupying that tile are pushed into the nearest empty tile of their choice.